Students must complete certain requirements to be eligible to receive their JD degree.

 State Public Defender Internship

 State Public Defender-Wrongful Conviction Internship

 Supreme Court Administrative Internship

 Note: A student may not count one course towards both the skills requirement and the advanced writing requirement.

 Drake Law School requires that each student successfully complete a course of study in residence of not fewer than 90 credit hours of instruction time, including a minimum of at least 69 credit hours of instruction time in regularly scheduled class sessions.

 The following courses will not count toward the 69-credit hour "regularly scheduled class session" minimum, but will count toward the 90-credit hour graduation requirement:

 Students may not credit more than 15 hours of internships and 15 hours of clinic classes, or a combination of clinic and internship classes totaling more than 18 hours, toward the 90 credits required for graduation.

-Students must submit a completed Graduation Checklist to Krista Magill in Cartwright Hall, Suite 135 prior to graduation.
-Students are also encouraged to use the applicable Graduation Checklist to monitor their graduation requirements as they progress through law school.
+Students must submit a completed Graduation Checklist to Krista Magill in the Deans' Suite of Cartwright Hall prior to graduation.
+Students are also encouraged to use the checklist to monitor their graduation requirements as they progress through law school.